gr2m/github-project/README.md

 Example for `error.toHumanMessage()`:

-> "<unknown>" is an invalid option for "Single select"
+> "unknown" is an invalid option for "Single select"

 #### `GitHubProjectUpdateReadOnlyFieldError`